-Your doctor has decided to recommend you have this procedure undertaken to help in your continuing treatment, in so doing he has balanced the benefits against any potential risks associated with it.
+Your doctor has decided to recommend you have this procedure undertaken to help in your continuing treatment, in so doing they have balanced the benefits against any potential risks associated with it.

-Percutaneous biopsy is considered to be a safe procedure.
+Ultrasound has no known side effects and percutaneous biopsy is considered to be a safe procedure.
 Occasionally complications can arise because of the test's invasive nature.
 These include: